ish-/selectel-gallery2/README.md

 Features:

 v2
-- switching 3 types of image review with a double click
+- multitouch
- - fit
+- resize
- - fill + crop (maybe ommited)
+- click to resize to opposite bounds
- - real size with drag and scaling with scroll
+  - then you are able to drag

 (cause original large images make lags and load too long):
 - increased. distance for lazy load trigger